 h = the same in both languages;

 V = the w in Hebrew (waw, pronounced vav in Hebrew).

 Please don't misunderstand my intentions.
-The Bible tells us that the Father listens to our hearts and I believe that when we pray to God or cry out to the Lord or to Adonai or even to Jehovah, He knows by our hearts that we are praying to Him alone.
+Scripture tells us that the Father listens to our hearts and I believe that when we pray to "God" or cry out to "the Lord" or to "Adonai" or even to "Jehovah," He knows by our hearts whether or not we are praying to Him.
 I certainly do not wish to heap condemnation on anyone with this information, I'm only attempting to remind us of the truth found through His Word: The Father has a Name and he commands us to honor it.
-His Name is not God ... it's not Lord ... it isn't Adonai ... and it's certainly not Jehovah.
-It's Yahweh.
-And all I'm saying is, if you do love Him, why wouldn't you want to honor and obey Him by praising and glorifying His one and only sacred Name?
+His Name is not God ... it's not Lord ... it isn't Adonai ... and it certainly is not Jehovah - it is Yahweh.
+And all I'm saying is, if you do love Him, why wouldn't you want to honor and obey Him by praising and glorifying His one and only Qodesh Name?